 Absolutely.
 During the school year, you may contact any of the building offices to set up a tour, or contact the district office at (734-424-4100) for assistance.
 Most of our buildings are generally closed for maintenance during the summer, but we will try our best to give you a look around if possible -- just contact the district office.

 How do we know whether to enroll our student in the young five or kindergarten program?

 On February 26th, the Y5-2 principals will host building tours from 6:00pm-7:00pm, followed by an information session.
 This is the perfect opportunity to ask questions about curriculum, school readiness, and to help you decide whether young 5 or kindergarten would be a better fit for your child.
 This event is for adults only.
-For further questions, please contact the Bates (424-4130) or Cornerstone offices (424-4120),
+For further questions, please contact the Beacon (424-4130) or Anchor offices (424-4120),

 How are students assigned to Y5-2 buildings?

 We assign students to each building with the goal of balancing demographics and class size.
 Which K-2 building students attend has nothing to do with where you live -- buses drop off students for Bates and Cornerstone at the bus loop and students walk to their respective buildings.
 Students with an older sibling currently enrolled in an elementary building will be assigned to the same building.
 Otherwise, students are assigned randomly to each building.
 Within buildings, we strive to balance classrooms in terms of numbers, gender, and age.

 When will we know our young 5/kindergarten student's building assignment?